 Maps usually display only one layer of information.
 In most cases, they're limited to the topography, place names and traffic infrastructure of a certain region.
 True, this is very useful, and in all fairness quite often it's all we ask for.
 But to reduce cartography to a schematic of accessibility is to exclude the poetry of place.

 Or in this case, the poetry and prose of place.
-This literary map of Britain is composed of the names of 181 British writers, each positioned in parts of the country with which they are associated.
+This literary map of the United Kingdom is composed of the names of 181 British writers, each positioned in parts of the country with which they are associated.

 This is not the best navigational tool imaginable.
 If you want to go from William Wordsworth to Alfred Tennyson, you could pass through Coleridge and Thomas Wyatt, slice through the Brontë sisters, step over Andrew Marvell and finally traverse Philip Larkin.
 All of which sounds kind of messy.